Medically Reviewed By

 Important Facts About Mesothelioma Pleurectomy With Decortication

-- Survival after P/D is as high as 32 months in some studies.
+• Survival after P/D is as high as 32 months in some studies

-How to Get P/D Surgery for Mesothelioma
+How to Get a Pleurectomy and Decortication Surgery for Your Mesothelioma

 Overview of Pleurectomy With Decortication